dpwhittaker/eve-echoes-planetary-production/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+See the documentation at [gh-pages](https://github.com/tschaub/gh-pages) for more information.

+This command will deploy the site to https://dpwhittaker.github.io/eve-echoes-planetary-production/ immediately.
+Make sure it works under npm start first!

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**